skirlez/g3man/README.md

 UndertaleModTool has existed for a long time, and it is a great, incredibly powerful tool for modding GameMaker games.
 There's really nothing it can't do.

 Yet, basic things you'd expect with mods for other games are usually not possible for your average GameMaker game (unless it has official modding support):
-- Loading several mods at once
+- You cannot load several mods at once
-- Mods not existing in a format which makes them *impossible* to update game versions without reconstructing them from scratch
+- When a game updates, *all* mods break

-Due to the fact that all the data and code for GameMaker games are inside a single binary file, it is basically impossible to distribute patches for it in a manner that works with several mods applied at the same time.
+This is not the fault of UndertaleModTool - due to the fact that all the data and code for GameMaker games are inside a single binary file, it is basically impossible to distribute patches for it in a manner that works with several mods applied at the same time.

 Additionally, when a game updates, that update is of course pushed as a new data.win.
 So none of the old patches work for it, and for mods to update, mod creators have to manually reconstruct the mod with the new data.win as a base.

-There are tools that address this, for example, [YYToolkit](https://github.com/AurieFramework/YYToolkit) - but its approach is much less accessible to most people.
+There are tools that address this, for example, [YYToolkit](https://github.com/AurieFramework/YYToolkit) - but its approach is much less accessible for most people.

 g3man attempts to solve these problems while staying firmly in GameMaker-Land, and only by patching the data.win.